 Randy’s Random is religiously and politically neutral (we’re happy to praise or slam either side as long as the meme is entertaining and/or thought-provoking).
 If you can’t handle laughing at others, and then getting laughed at yourself sometimes, then you shouldn’t read Randy’s Random …or be on the Internet.

 Who is Randy?
-Randy Cassingham is one of the first online publishers, putting his weekly column This is True online in early 1994; it has been running weekly since.
+Randy Cassingham is one of the first online publishers, putting his feature This is True online in early 1994; it has been running weekly since.
 It’s his brand of “Thought-Provoking Entertainment” that’s also reflected here.
 True is social commentary using weird-but-true news as its vehicle.
 If you’re not already a reader, you can get unlimited free weekly samples by subscribing to This is True here.

 Comments: Yes, we’re using the Facebook Comments function, in large part so that people “have to” use their real names to comment.
 That keeps the garbage way, way down.
 Does that mean that those who don’t choose to use Facebook cannot comment?
 Yes — yes it does.
 Sorry, but that’s the way we keep admin time to a minimum, since this site runs on a razor-thin margin: ads just don’t pay off like they used to in the old days.
 Facebook Comments is one of the ways to keep costs down, so it’s not likely to change because a some portion of the audience people has chosen not to be on Facebook.